unsik6/unsik6.github.io/_posts/2022-01-30-sparta-git-week2.md

 <hr style="border: solid 0.1px black;">
 <center><img src = "https://user-images.githubusercontent.com/80208196/151689436-019d9014-2566-45c9-ad01-684e22c5673d.PNG" width="300" height="200">&nbsp;<img src = "https://user-images.githubusercontent.com/80208196/151689437-11cd5c48-aac5-4d3a-80d2-5d8085be918c.PNG" width="100" height="200"></center>
 <center><font size = "2"><span style = "opacity:0.5">Left is the web page, 'Create Issue' and Right is the part of the labels of Issue.</span></font></center>
 &nbsp;&nbsp;<I><b>'Issue'</b></I> is the function of GitHub for managing the project or repository.
-You can select the assignee who will do the work of Issue and select the labels that make all collaboraters can easily check what about the issue. also, You can select the project that ths issue is included in.
+You can select the assignee who will do the work of Issue and select the labels that can make all collaborators easily check about the issue.
+Also, you can select the project that this issue is included in.
 There are a number of labels you can select.
-And you can make the labels that you want.
+And you can make the labels you want.
 After you open new issue, you can check the issue number beside the name of issue.

 <br/><br/>
 <center><img src = "https://user-images.githubusercontent.com/80208196/151689513-15d9de81-8c43-45a8-a04d-b2d3129120a5.PNG" width="300" height="200"></center>
-&nbsp;&nbsp;You can discuss with your collaobraters about ths issue opened.
-And, If you push your commit named as <I>"(commit name) #(issue number)"</I>, the commit automatically register in the timeline of the issue.
-If the issue is completeed, <I>Close</I> the issue.
-Whenever you want to open the issue, you can reopen that.
+&nbsp;&nbsp;You can discuss with your collaborators about the opened issue.
+And, if you push your commit named as <I>"(commit name) #(issue number)"</I>, the commit automatically registers the timeline of the issue.
+When you completed the issue, <I>Close</I> it.
+Whenever you want to open the issue, you can reopen it.

 <br/><br/>